Exams & Cleanings

 Dental Exams and Cleanings in Colonia, NJ

-When is the last time you were at the dentist?
+When was the last time you were at the dentist?
 Have you been within the past six months?
 If not, it’s time to make an appointment.
-Regular dental cleanings and exams are really important part of dental hygiene.
+Regular dental cleanings and exams are a really important part of dental hygiene.

 If you are in need of a dentist near you, call Colonia Dental Associates.
-Our dentists can work with you to establish good dental hygiene habits.
+Our Colonia dental practice can work with you to establish good dental hygiene habits.

 How Often Should You Go to the Dentist?